mpesso1/Project_PicturesVideos_CAD/README.md

 # Project_PicturesVideos_CAD

 Brief showing of past projects.
+Hydrofoil was made in 2018